CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/KVM-Setup-sngl-cld.md

     {{<netq-install/set-hostname>}}

-8. The final step is to install and activate the NetQ software using the CLI:
+8. Install and activate the NetQ software using the CLI:

 {{<netq-install/install-with-cli version="4.6" deployment="cloud-single">}}